 With its prestige resort and expansive set of trails, Windham is beloved by skiers, snowboarders, and outdoor fiends in the Hudson Valley and beyond.
-The Greene County town has quite a lot to do during the summer months, as well, with everything from outdoor adventures to wine tastings, spa treatments, and fine French cuisine available.
+The Greene County town has quite a lot to do during the warmer months as well, with everything from outdoor adventures to wine tastings, spa treatments, and fine Italian cuisine available.

-This classic diner spot includes heaping helpings of buttermilk pancakes, Belgian waffles, and French toast, as well as a creative menu of omelets made from free-range organic eggs, local produce, and housemade mozzarella.
+This classic diner spot includes heaping helpings of buttermilk pancakes, Belgian waffles, and French toast, as well as a creative menu of omelets made from free-range organic eggs, local produce, and house-made mozzarella.
+When you’re done eating, check out the store’s range of products from apparel to games.

 5510 Rte 23, Windham